 You can check out our guide on how to use a headline analyzer in WordPress to improve SEO titles.

 You should also optimize the URLs of your blog posts and landing pages for SEO.

-Creating short and descriptive permalinks helps searchers to understand what’s the page about in the search results.
+Creating short and descriptive permalinks helps searchers understand what’s the page about in the search results.
 Besides that, it is also a good practice to include the primary keyword in your URL.